DAC 7 (EU directive 2021/514 on digital platform reporting) 2026: practical guide for e-commerce, marketplaces and SaaS in France

 - Number of transactions per quarter.

-- Payout bank account identifier (IBAN or wallet ID) — frequently overlooked and heavily fined.
+- Payout bank account identifier (IBAN or wallet ID) — a data point frequently overlooked and heavily fined when missing.

 Specific data for property rental#